 This targeted approach marks a paradigm shift in treating autoimmune disease.
 Instead of shutting down otherwise healthy immune responses the T-cells are suppressed leaving the immune system modified but intact.

 Autophagy represents a key pathway that is targeted by the P140/Lupuzor™ peptide.
 Defects in this complex process underlie many types of diseases, including autoimmune, many inflammatory diseases, and degenerative neurological illnesses (e.g. Parkinson’s and Alzheimer’s diseases), and aging.
 Thus, therapeutic agents such as P140/Lupuzor™, are unique molecules that may significantly slow down or correct the course of such diseases and considerably improve the quality of the life of patients.

 Forigerimod/PI40 targeting major auto-immune disease indications

-ImmuPharma together with Professor Sylviane Muller, Lupuzor’s inventor, have presented new evidence supporting Lupuzor’s™ Forigerimod / P140 peptide activity in several other major auto-immune disease indications outside of Lupus including Rheumatoid Arthritis, Crohn’s Disease, and Asthma.
+ImmuPharma together with Professor Sylviane Muller, Lupuzor’s inventor, have presented new evidence supporting Lupuzor’s™ Forigerimod / P140 peptide activity in several other major auto-immune disease indications outside of Lupus including Asthma, CIDP, Rheumatoid Arthritis and Crohn’s Disease.
 In particular, the peptide appears to have general effects against chronic inflammatory indications.
-Other pre-clinical evidence supports the molecule’s use in: Neuropsychiatric lupus (NPSLE); Gougerot-Sjögren syndrome (GSS); and Guillain-Barre disease (chronic/CIDP).
+Other pre-clinical evidence supports the molecule’s use in: Neuropsychiatric lupus (NPSLE); and Gougerot-Sjögren syndrome (GSS).

 Click here for more information.